ZhangBaiming-ZJU/Welcoming/README.md

   Under the guidance of Professor Dawei Wang, Dr. Xingqi Xu and Dr. Jiefei Wang, I engaged in research within the field of quantum optics, focusing on Rydberg atoms and topological insulators.

 - 🧲 **June 2024 - December 2024:**
-  I explored magnetic field precision measurement and attempted a transition into the study of Fock states and quantum Hall effect.
+  I explored magnetic field precision measurement and attempted a transition into the study of Fock states and 4D Quantum Hall Effect.

 ### 🌊 Fluid Mechanics and Quantum Computing
 - 📚 **January 2025 - April 2025:**